ethangyllenhaal/RADSeqWorkshopSpring2023/6_MiscAnalyses/README.md

 This is where an assortment of other analyses are.
-Some included will be sNMF, admixture, SNAPP, and qqman (for Manhattan plots)
+Currently it is just sNMF and admixture.